microsoft/Accera/docs/Reference/classes/Target/Model.md

 Defines constants for some well-known CPU models.

 <!--
+NOTE: This table should be in sync with accera/python/accera/Targets.py.
-# To generate the table entries, run this from build/lib.xxx:
+To generate the table entries:
+1. Re-build Accera
+2. cd build/lib.xxx
+3. Run this code snippet and replace the entries in the tables:

 from accera.Targets import KNOWN_DEVICES, _MODEL_TRANSLATION_DICT, Target